getsentry/rfcs/text/0092-replay-issue-creation.md

 ### Option 1: SDK Creates Issues Through the Error Interface

-When the SDK encounters a "slow click" it will use `sentry.captureException(slowClick)` to create an error issue on the Issues platform.
+When the SDK encounters a "slow click" it will use `sentry.captureEvent(slowClick)`.

 **Pros:**